-But there are signs of recent growth as congregants prepare to celebrate Rosh Hashana, the Jewish New Year, on Sept.
-17, with a new, part-time rabbi and a handful of new families.
+There are signs of recent growth, however, as congregants prepare to celebrate Rosh Hashanah, the Jewish New Year, on Sept.
+17, and then Yom Kippur on Sept.
+26, with a new, part-time rabbi and a handful of new families.

 "Basically, we are very small," said Diane Wacks, president of Beit Tikvah's board of directors.

 The congregation, founded in 1985, has worshiped at First Christian Church of Roland Park since 1987.
 It is one of only two synagogues in north Baltimore, and the only Reconstructionist synagogue in the city, espousing a more modern and progressive Judaism.

 Beit Tikvah also runs Kesher Sunday School, which is based at the Waldorf School of Baltimore and has 40 students, according to the congregation web site, http://www.beittikvah.org.

 Membership at Beit Tikvah, whose name means "house of hope," has fallen from a high of 110 families to 58.

 Former longtime Rabbi Elizabeth Bolton has left and now runs an interfaith counseling service.